arh23/dummy-data-generator/README.md

 - Format of the file being generated - set to "csv" by default.
 Can accept either *xls* or *csv* at this time.

-- Name of the sheet created in *xls* files - defaults to "sheet" if blank.
+- Name of the sheet created in *xls* files - defaults to *sheet* if blank.

 - The number of rows to generate - this value is unset by default.
 The script will ask the user to input the desired number of rows before generation per generation, if unset.

 - Index value where the script starts counting from when creating rows - set to 0 by default.
 The value is not inclusive, counts will start at value + 1.

-- The minimum and maximum values generated when using the '?' placeholder for the column value - default minimum is 1 and default maximum is 1,000,000.
+- The minimum and maximum values generated when using the "?" placeholder for the column value - default minimum is 1 and default maximum is 1,000,000.

+- The way in which image files are generated.
+Accepts either *random*, *single* or *row* - set to *random* by default.

+- The width and height of the image in pixels - both of which are set to 100px by default.

+- The height of rows generated in *row* mode, in pixels - set to 1px by default

+- The minimum and maximum red, green, and blue values to use when generating colours - the minimum is set to 0, and maximum set to 255, by default.
+When using *single* mode, only the maximum values are used.

 - Allow the script to create a log, containing details of the generation - disabled by default.
 The log is created in the "log" directory in the same location of execution.